HillaryDanan/abstraction-intelligence/README.md

 ## Case Study: Large Language Models

 LLMs are trained primarily on next-token prediction.
-Standard LLMs lack bounded persistence (no state across sessions), stakes (no objectives tied to self-maintenance), and clear inside/outside asymmetry (no distinction between “model” and “environment” during inference).
+Standard LLMs lack bounded persistence (no state across sessions), stakes (no objectives tied to self-maintenance), and clear inside/outside asymmetry (no distinction between "model" and "environment" during inference).
 If the self/world hypothesis is correct, they should show the pattern-matching signature.

 ### The LLM Profile (Theoretical Prediction)